-The culmination of this work will take place on the evening of Wednesday 11th May 2022, in a concert of new music inspired by all things mathematical – from geometrical shapes and numerical series, to proofs and conjectures.
+The culmination of this work took place on the evening of Wednesday 11th May 2022, in a concert of new music inspired by all things mathematical – from geometrical shapes and numerical series, to proofs and conjectures.

 Marcus du Sautoy

 The Simonyi Professor at Oxford University and Director of PRiSM